 11. Central Carolina Community College – Sanford, NC

-Central Carolina Community College offers multiple programs in the three areas of Cosmetology, Barbarism, and Esthetics.
+Central Carolina Community College offers multiple programs in the three areas of Cosmetology, Barbarism, Esthetics, and Manicure/Nail Tech.
+These include Spanish cosmetology and natural hair care through the school’s Continuing Education division.
 Students can choose between associate degrees, diplomas, certificates, and/or instructor certificates from each area.
 Programs range from 1 semester(16 credit hours) to 6 semesters (69 credit hours) and can provide all the required hours and classroom work to obtain the desired license.
 Graduates should qualify to sit for the North Carolina State Board examination at the end of the program.

 12. Southwest Mississippi Community College – Summit, MS